Benjamin Dean

 Benjamin Dean (August 14, 1824 - April 9, 1897) was a member of the U.S. House of Representatives from Massachusetts.

 Early life

 Born in Clitheroe, Lancashire, England, U.K., fifth child of Alice Lofthouse and Benjamin Dean, he moved with his family to America at the age of five, and grew up in Lowell, Massachusetts.

 He attended Lowell schools and Dartmouth College.
 In 1845 he was admitted to the bar, and founded the Lowell firm of Dean & Dinsmoor, Attorneys.
 Dean continued his practice after moving to Boston in 1852.

 Public service

 Dean served in the Massachusetts Senate and on the Common Council of the City of Boston.
+In the Massachusetts Senate he was one of two votes against the 14th Amendment in 1869.
 Dean was elected as a Democrat to the 45th United States Congress, serving from 1878 to 1879.
 Dean was not a candidate for reëlection in 1878.
 Thereafter he resumed his law practice in Boston, and was chairman of the board of parks commissioners in his later years.